Let’s look at the key reasons that are pushing Exela Technologies Inc. (XELA) to new highs - News Daemon

 Exela Technologies Inc. (NASDAQ: XELA) Trading Performance Indicators

-Take a look at Exela Technologies Inc.’s (XELA) current performance indicators.
-Last quarter, stock had a quick ratio of 0.30.
+Exela Technologies Inc. (XELA) is currently performing well based on its current performance indicators.
+A quick ratio of 0.30 was reported for the most recent quarter.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.02.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -14.84, a number that is poised to hit -0.43 in the next quarter and is forecasted to reach -0.96 in one year’s time.